Perfect Days Begin With Perfect Mornings

 The number of dining establishments can make choosing seem overwhelming.
 But this list of Playa del Carmen’s best offers a perfect start point to discovering the city’s phenomenal gastronomy scene.
 For more suggestions on local cuisine, our BRIC Vacation Rentals ambassadors are happy to share more of their favorites!

 A holiday in Playa del Carmen is no exception!
-Here are 12 ways that you’ll notice a positive effect of a beach vacation on your body, mind and soul.
+Here are 12 evident ways that a beach vacation has a positive effect on your body, mind and soul.
 Life moves fast.
-It’s time you slowed down the pace by spending time in one of the Riviera Maya’s most award-winning destinations.
+It’s time to slow down the pace and spend time in one of the Riviera Maya’s most award-winning destinations.

 Develop A Feeling of Pride and Confidence

-Along with the good memories, you will also carry back with you a sense of pride.
-It takes a brave person to successfully navigate a foreign airport and city.
-Small wins such as boarding the local colectivos (shared van taxis) to explore a nearby cenote can give your confidence a huge boost.
-Moreover, renting a car to explore ancient architecture, ‘Magic Towns’ and quaint islands can further develop a sense of accomplishment.
+Along with the good memories, you’ll also carry back with you a sense of pride.
+It takes courage to successfully navigate a foreign airport and city.
+Small wins such as boarding local colectivos to swim in a magnificent cenote can give your confidence a huge boost.
+Moreover, renting a car to explore ancient architecture, ‘Magic Towns’ or quaint islands can further develop a sense of accomplishment.

-It’s easy (and encouraged) to wander outside the popular tourist areas as you stroll Playa del Carmen’s downtown area.
-You never know when you’ll stumble upon a fantastic eatery- there are hundred’s of them!
-Venturing off the well-trodden path, you may just enjoy the most authentic and sensational meal of your trip.
-If you are staying in a vacation rental, an outing to the grocery presents a prime opportunity to increase your Spanish vocabulary.
-Developing the ability to converse in a foreign language, even just the basics, can cultivate a feeling of pride.
+Sure there’s a multitude of things to see and do in Playa del Carmen’s downtown core.
+But try meandering one or two blocks north of 5th Avenue for a change.
+You never know when you’ll stumble upon a fantastic eatery – there are hundreds of them!
+As you venture off the well-trodden path, you may just come across the most sensational meal of your trip.
+If you’re staying in a vacation rental, regular outings such as a trip to the grocery store present prime opportunities to increase your Spanish vocabulary.
+Developing the ability to converse in a foreign language, even at a basic level, can cultivate a feeling of pride.

 Become More Open-Minded

-When you are inundated with negative press about Mexico on a weekly basis, it’s understandable that some believe citizens live in the modern day wild wild West.
-But for those who get that news stories are all-to-often sensationalized, travel to Playa del Carmen garners huge rewards.
+We understand that foreigners are bombarded with negative press about Mexico every other week.
+Of course, without firsthand experience, the country seems like the wild wild West.
+But for those who get that most news stories are highly sensationalized, travel to Playa del Carmen garners huge rewards.
 By foregoing the advice of skeptics, you’ll find your risk will pay off more than you could have ever imagined.
-Each year, millions of international visitors are so delighted with their vacation experiences that they return again and again.
+Each year, millions of visitors are so delighted with their vacation experiences that they return to the Riviera Maya again and again.

 Relax, Rejuvenate and Be Inspired By The Great Outdoors

 Spending your days immersed in breathtaking nature, your soul cannot help but be soothed.
-Moreover, long walks on the beach, window shopping for souvenirs on 5th Avenue and scaling temples in the jungle are all activities that will keep you moving (and help burn off the extra taco and piña colada calories).
+Plus, long walks on the beach or scaling Mayan pyramids are perfect for incorporating some feel-good exercise into your vacation.
+Not to mention, the activity will help burn off the extra taco and piña colada calories.

 Be Exposed To Authentic Tastes Beyond The Burrito

-Mexican cuisine is a delightful mix of complex flavors (think mole, which boasts a list of over thirty, perfectly blended ingredients).
-Just as chicken balls are not an authentic staple in Chinese cuisine, burritos are not a typical dish you’ll find on menus in Mexico.
+Mexican cuisine is a delightful mix of complex flavors.
+(Think mole, which boasts a list of over thirty, perfectly blended ingredients).
+Just as chicken balls are not authentic in Chinese cuisine, burritos are not exactly a staple on a Mexican menu.

-Since the Playa del Carmen community consists of a wonderful mix of residents from around Mexico, you can bet that you will find a diverse range of enticing plates.
+Since Playa del Carmen’s community consists of a wonderful mix of residents from around Mexico, you can be sure to discover a diverse range of enticing plates.
 For breakfast try chilaquiles, juevos rancheros or saucy enchiladas.
 For lunch, a light ceviche or seafood tostada with an ojo rojo is a popular combo here in Playa.
 As for dinner, tender arrachera flank steaks or tacos al pastor are both delicious options.

-Step Outside Your Regular Threshold of Comfort For Unforgettable Experiences
+Step Outside Your Comfort Zone For Unforgettable Experiences

-There is no better way to grow and challenge your comfort zone than taking an international trip.
-From losing your luggage to encountering language barriers, you will discover new character traits you never knew you had.
+There is no better way to grow and challenge your regular threshold of comfort than to take an international trip.
+Things like losing your luggage and facing language barriers tend to uncover new character traits you never knew you had.

-Here in Playa del Carmen, there are several ways to push the boundaries of your comfort zone.
-If you have a fear of heights similar to mine, the kind where your head starts spinning, your knees start shaking and temporary paralysis sets in, the modest platforms at cenotes are a fantastic way to face that fear.
-It may take several repetitions of ‘I think I can, I think I can’ to cliff jump or to climb the 137-foot temple at Coba, but there is a feeling of elation that accompanies these activities.
+Here in Playa del Carmen, there are several ways to ease you past your comfort boundaries.
+For example, one of the most exhilarating ways to overcome a fear of heights is to take the leap from the modest platforms at local cenotes.
+It may take several repetitions of ‘I think I can, I think I can’ to cliff jump or to climb to the peak of Coba’s highest temple.
+But the feeling of satisfaction is worth the initial discomfort.
 Besides, the view from the top is pretty spectacular.
-Each time you do something that extends beyond your comfort zone, the world seems to open up just a little more, revealing new facets of its extraordinary beauty.
+Each time you do something that extends beyond your comfort zone, the world seems to open up just a little more.
+Around each corner, new facets of its extraordinary beauty are revealed.

 See Mexico In A Different Light

-Every culture has its fare share of stereotypes, but to allow labels to deter you from visiting a country will cost you some priceless travel experiences.
-During the first year of calling Mexico home, my mother and sister came for a visit.
-The group voted to go on an adventure, so we booked a hotel in Valladolid, a charming colonial town about an hour and a half from Playa.
+Every culture has its fair share of stereotypes.
+But to allow labels to deter you from visiting a country will cost you some priceless travel experiences.
+During my family’s first year in Mexico, my mother and sister visited.
+The group was up for an adventure.
+So we booked a hotel in Valladolid, a charming colonial town located an hour and a half from Playa del Carmen.

 Encounter New Adventures